Capital Area Food Bank and Children's National bring healthy groceries directly to kids and families through on-site food pharmacy

 The goal of the food pharmacy program is to improve patient health by creating easy access to foods that help with the management of diabetes and to reduce barriers to routine attendance at clinic appointments by co-locating food assistance with medical care.
 Children diagnosed with prediabetes or diabetes (Types 1 and 2) who also screen positive for food insecurity are given a prescription for medically-tailored groceries, which can be filled immediately on site.
 The supply includes both produce and shelf-stable items.
 Families are also provided with information about where to find additional help obtaining food, along with nutrition education materials.

 Rates of type 2 diabetes and prediabetes in children have been rapidly increasing in the past years, partly a consequence of the epidemic of childhood obesity.
-These conditions disproportionally impact children of African and Hispanic descent and those coming from low-income families, according to Elizabeth Estrada, M.D.
+These conditions disproportionally impact children of African and Hispanic descent and those coming from low-income families, according to Elizabeth Estrada, M.D., director of the Type 2 Diabetes Program at Children’s National.

 “Healthy eating is crucial in the treatment and prevention of these conditions, but many of our families lack access to nutritious food,” said Dr. Estrada.
 “The partnership with the Capital Area Food Bank to establish a food pharmacy within the diabetes clinic allows us to not only help our patients and families with recommendations for healthy eating but also provides them with the foods they need to prepare nutritious meals.”